hngu/aws-bootcamp-cruddur-2023/journal/week03.md

 npm i aws-amplify --save
 ```

-## Provision Cognito User Group

-Using the AWS Console we'll create a Cognito User Group

 ## Configure Amplify

 We need to hook up our cognito pool to our code in the `App.js`